CprimeLearningLabs/terraform-aws-intro/labs/lab-2.3-AWS_Backend/lab2.3-aws_backend.md

 This will now direct the state to be saved in AWS.
 Since you changed the backend configuration, you will need to run terraform init again.

 A missing argument in the backend configuration above is the specification of the S3 bucket.
 Terraform will therefore prompt you to enter the bucket name when you run terraform init.
-The bucket name will be "cprimelearning-tflabs-NN" where NN is your username sequence number.
-For example, if your username for logging into AWS was "student05" then your sequence number would be "05" (from the end of the username) and the storage account name would be "cprimelearning-tflabs-05".
+The bucket name will be "cprimelearning-tflabs-NN" where NN is a student sequence number provided to you by the instructor.
+For example, if your student identifier was "student-05" then your sequence number would be "05" and the bucket name would be "cprimelearning-tflabs-05".

 Run: